Rule Change: Completed

-The draft rule sets out a new compensation framework that is designed to strike a fair and efficient balance between the interests of market participants and consumers.
+The new compensation framework is designed to strike a fair and efficient balance between the interests of market participants and consumers.
 The compensation framework will apply if, during a market suspension, prices are set by the Market Suspension Pricing Schedule (MSPS) rather than by the normal central dispatch and pricing process.

 The aim of the framework is to ensure that, when prices in the MSPS are too low to cover generators’ short run costs, compensation is available so that generators do not incur loss.
 This is designed to remove the current incentive for generators to withdraw from the market and await direction by AEMO when MSPS prices are low.

-The key features of the draft rule are:
+The key features of the final rule are:

 - compensation will be payable to scheduled generators and ancillary service providers (who are also scheduled generators) if prices in the MSPS are not sufficient to cover their estimated costs